 Financial Instruments with Off-Balance-Sheet Risk: The credit union is party to financial instruments with off-balance-sheet risk in the normal course of business to meet the financing needs of its members.
-The financial instruments include commitments to extend credit and involve, to varying degrees, elements of credit and interest rate risk in excess of the amounts recognized in the consolidated statement of financial condition.
+The financial instruments include commitments to extend credit and involve, to varying degrees, elements of credit and interest rate risk in excess of the amounts recognized on the consolidated statements of financial condition.
 The contractual or notional amounts of these instruments reflect the extent of involvement the credit union has in particular classes of financial instruments.
 The credit union's exposure to credit loss in the event of nonperformance by the other party to the financial instrument for commitments to extend credit is represented by the contractual notional amount of those instruments.
 The credit union uses the same credit policies in making commitments as it does for on-balance-sheet instruments.

-Financial instruments whose contract amounts represent credit risk as of December 31, 2021 are the commitments to extend credit of \$701 million in contractual or notional amount per the above table.
+Financial instruments whose contract amounts represent credit risk as of December 31, 2022 are the commitments to extend credit of \$743 million in contractual or notional amount per the above table.
 Commitments to extend credit are agreements to lend to a member as long as there is no violation of any condition established in the contract.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 Since many of the commitments are expected to expire without being drawn upon, the total commitment amounts do not necessarily represent future cash requirements.
-The credit union evaluates each member's credit union upon extension of credit, is based on management's credit evaluation of the member.
+The credit union evaluates each member's creditworthiness on a case-by-case basis.
+The amount of collateral obtained, if deemed necessary by the credit union upon extension of credit, is based on management's credit evaluation of the member.
 Collateral held varies but may include real estate, vehicles and shares.